-He only submitted a handful of pieces in the late 90s, I never met him, I don’t recall any emails interchanged between us and he disappeared.
+He only submitted a handful of pieces in the early 2000s, I never met him, I don’t recall any emails interchanged between us and he disappeared.

 In the years following his writing for us, I would occasionally recall his pieces and writing, though never remembered him or his name, because I didn’t know what he looked like and could never remember what he called himself.

-More recently, having delved into our archive, I became fascinated by what might have happened to him.
+Having delved into the archive I became fascinated by what might have happened to him.
 I couldn’t help wonder where someone with such talent, manifest in those few pieces that he’d published with us, whose orbit bought him briefly into my own plane of existence, had zoomed off to?

 I did my homework, though its not hard to find someone these days.
 And its no surprise, I think, that he went on to write for Vice, Editor in Chief at Vice Spain.
 And now he appears to be Head of Content at Sonar Festival in Spain.